 Medical Necessity: Care provided to an individual that fits her health care needs and the current standards of medical practice.

 Medical Records: Information including reports made and test results on an individual’s health status over time.
 The individual has the right to access his medical records and these records are protected by confidentiality laws.

 Medicare: A health insurance program provided by the federal government for persons aged 65 or older or disabled.
-It has 3 parts: Part A (hospital insurance), Part B (supplementary insurance) and Part D (prescription drug coverage).
+It has three parts: Part A (hospital insurance), Part B (supplementary insurance) and Part D (prescription drug coverage).